About the Author of the Blogsite, Not the Author of the Bible::

 King [David] called the Gibeonites, (now the Gibeonites weren’t of the children [people] of Israel, but were [remaining from] the Amorites.
 The [people] of Israel had sworn [to protect them,] but Saul [tried to kill] them in his zeal for the [people] of Israel & Judah.)

-[Therefore] David said to the Gibeonites, What shall I do for you?
+[For this reason,] David said to the Gibeonites, What shall I do for you?
 [How] shall I make atonement, [so] you may bless the inheritance of the Lord?
-The Gibeonites said to him, We don’t [want any] silver or gold of Saul’s [or his family,] neither do we [want to] kill any man of Israel.
+The Gibeonites said to him, We [don’t want any] silver or gold of [Saul’s or his family,] neither do we [want to] kill any man of Israel.

-We will [take the descendants] of Saul, and hang them [before] the Lord [in] Gibeah of Saul, whom the Lord [chose].
-King [David] said, I will give them [to you].
-But the king spared Mephibosheth, the son of Jonathan, [Saul’s] son, because of the oath David & Jonathan made between them & the Lord.
+We will hang them up [before] the Lord [in] Gibeah of Saul, whom the Lord [chose.]
+And King [David] said, I will give them [to you.]
+But the king spared Mephibosheth, the son of Jonathan, [Saul’s] son, because of the oath David & Jonathan made between them & the [Lord.]

-David took 2 of the sons of Rizpah, the daughter of Aiah, whom she bore to Saul, Armoni & Mephibosheth & 5 sons of Michal [a.k.a.
-Merab,] [Saul’s] daughter, [the wife of] Adriel, [Barzillai] son, the Meholathite.
+But king [David] took 2 of the sons of Rizpah, the daughter of Aiah, whom she [bore] to Saul, Armoni & Mephibosheth & 5 sons, whom Michal [a.k.a.
+Merab,] [Saul’s] daughter, brought up for Adriel, [her previous husband, who was] [Barzillai’s] son, the Meholathite.

 [King David] delivered them into the hands of the Gibeonites & they [hung] them [on] the hill before the Lord.
 All 7 [died] together & were put to death in the 1st days of the barley harvest.

-Rizpah [Aiah’s] daughter, took sackcloth [used for mourning] & spread it for [herself] upon the rock.
-[She] didn’t [allow] the birds of the air to rest on them [during the] day, [nor the wild animals] of the field by night, from the beginning of the harvest until [rain] dropped on them from heaven.
+And Rizpah, [Aiah’s] daughter, took sackcloth & spread it for [herself] upon the rock.
+[She] didn’t [allow] the birds of the air to rest on them [during the] day, [nor the wild animals] of the field by night, from the beginning of the harvest until [rain] dropped on them [from] heaven.

-David was told what Rizpath, [Saul’s mistress] had done.
-David went & took Saul’s & Jonathan’s bones from the men of Jabesh Gilead, [who] had stolen them from the street of Beth Shan, where the Philistines had [hung] them, [after they] had [killed] Saul in Gilboa.
+David was told what Rizpath, the daughter of Aiah, [Saul’s mistress,] had done.
+David went & took [Saul’s & Jonathan’s] bones from the men of Jabesh Gilead, [who] had stolen them from the street of Beth Shan, where the Philistines had [hung] them, [after they] had [killed] Saul in Gilboa.

 They [did] all king [David] commanded.
-After that, [those of] the land [could make inquiries of] God.
-[Also,] the Philistines [warred] again against Israel.
-David & his servants went down & fought the Philistines & David [became] faint.
+After that, [inquiries of] God [could be made] for the land.
+[Additionally,] the Philistines [warred] again with Israel.
+David & his servants went down & fought the Philistines & David [grew] faint.

-Ishbi Benob, the son of the giant, [with] a spear [that] weighed 300 shekels of brass [mathtools.com says that’s about 7 1/2 pounds] & [was belted] with a new sword, [planned to kill] David.
+And Ishbi Benob, [who] was of the sons of the giant, [with] a spear [that] weighed 300 shekels of brass & [was belted] with a new sword & [planned to kill] David.

-Abishai, [Zeruiah’s] son, came to [David’s] aid & [struck] the Philistine & killed him.
-Then [David’s] men swore to him, You shall [no longer] go out with us to battle, [so, you] the light of Israel won’t [be extinguished].
+But Abishai, [Zeruiah’s] son, came to [David’s] aid & [struck] the Philistine & killed him.
+Then [David’s] men [swore] to him, saying, You shall [no longer] go out with us to battle, [so,] that you, the light of Israel won’t [be extinguished.]

-After this, there was [another] battle with the Philistines in Gob.
+It [happened] after this, there was [another] battle with the Philistines [in] Gob.
 Then, Sibbechai, the Hushathite, [killed] Saph, [one] of the sons of the giant.
 Again, there was a battle in Gob with the Philistines, where Elhanan, [Jaare Oregim’s] son, a Bethlemite, [killed] the brother of Goliath, the Gittite.

-The [stick portion of the spear] was like a beam [weavers use].
-There was [still] a battle in Gath, where [an extremely tall] man [with] 6 fingers on [both hands] & 6 toes on [both feet], 24 [total, who] was also born to Rapha,] the giant.
+The [stick portion of the spear] was like a beam [weavers use.]
+There was [still] a battle in Gath, where there was [an extremely tall] man [with] 6 fingers on [both hands] & 6 toes on [both feet,] 24 [total, who] was also born to Rapha,] the giant.

 8/29/2023